bschiffthaler/seidr/docs/source/algorithms/clr.rst

-.. _aracne-label:
+.. _clr-label:

-ARACNE
+CLR
 ==========

-ARACNE ([Margolin2006]_) is an inference algorithm based on mutual information and applies data processing inequality to delete most indirect edges.
+CLR ([Faith2007]_) is an inference algorithm based on mutual information and applies contextual likelihood of relatedness to reweight edges based on a shared neighbourhood.

-Our implementation differs to the original in that it estimates the initial mutual information using a B-spline approach as described in [Daub2004]_ .
+Our implementation estimates the initial mutual information using a B-spline approach as described in [Daub2004]_ .

-Running ARACNE
+Running CLR
 ^^^^^^^^^^^^^^^^^^

-ARACNE needs a minimum of two input files:
+CLR needs a minimum of two input files:

 * ``-i, --infile``: An expression matrix (genes are columns, samples are rows) without headers.
 * ``-g, --genes``: A file containing gene names that correspond to columns in the expression matrix.